 As I talked to my soon-to-be-bride I encouraged her to wrap her arms around a homemaking career.
-I explain that it was an important to make every penny count.
+I explain that it was important to make every penny count.
 I suggested she buy the best they could afford and cook and bake as much as she could from scratch.
-I told her to approach house cleaning as a way to keep her family comfortable and encouraged her to look at her role of a homemaker as an investment in her family’s future, but most of all to be proud of being a housewife.
+I told her to approach house cleaning as a way to keep her family comfortable and encouraged her to look at her role as a homemaker as an investment in her family’s future, but most of all to be proud of being a housewife.

 What advice would you give to a new housewife?
 Please share with us in the comments below.

 Want more?
 Read on.